icarus-consulting/Yaapii.Xambly/README.md

 Port of [Xembly Library](https://github.com/yegor256/Xembly) from Yegor Bugayenko.

 The following usage guide is taken from the original repository.
+## Repo Guidelines

+Main responsible for this repository is [HerickJ-22](https://github.com/HerickJ-22).
+Please request in every single PR a review from him.
 # Usage

 **Xambly** is an [Assembly](http://en.wikipedia.org/wiki/Assembly_language)-like